ruanzhijun/online-poker-texas-hold-em/README.md

 ## Future Planned Improvements
 * Set a timer for a player's action so it cannot take him longer than i seconds.
 If he does, retire or bet 0.
 * The creator of the game may start it without all the players have joined.
 Only the creator.
+* Add the posibility to set passwords to games.
 * Port it to Android(?).
 Should not be really difficult as almost everything's been done in Java.

 ## Known Bugs